SofijaErkin/basic-tool-mac/linux/terminal_login_samba_between_vm_and_host.md

 Notice: Un mount share folder -------------------------------------------------

-If you do not want to mount share folder, just use `umount share_folders`.
+If you do not  mount share folder, just use `cd && umount share_folders`.

 ------------------------------------------------Not mount share folders: Notice